Posted On September 22, 2022 Personal Injury

 When you file a claim against an insurance company, they’ll usually make a small first offer.
 Why?
 Because they know that most individuals and many less-experienced lawyers will accept it.
 Their job is to make money, and avoiding paying what your injury is worth is one way they do it.

 We don’t accept those offers because you deserve better.
-Below are some Ice & Snow injury claim settlements we won.
+Below are some Ice & Snow injury claim settlements we won nearby.
 Disclaimer: Results may vary depending on your particular facts and legal circumstances:

 There are several other examples of slip and fall settlements in Philadelphia, Greater Philadelphia, and New Jersey.
 While your ice-related slip and fall case might not make headlines like these lawsuits, you can use them as examples to better understand the pain and suffering that people experience when businesses are negligent.